adequatej/open-source-tools/.github/README-scripts.md

 ## Overview

 The repository uses a combination of GitHub Issue Templates and GitHub Actions to automate the tool submission and approval process.
-The automation is split into two main workflows:
+The automation is incorporated into one main workflow:

-1. **Tool Approval Workflow**: Handles the submission and approval of new tools
-2. **README Update Workflow**: Keeps the README synchronized with the tools list
+1. **Tool Approval and README Update Workflow**: Handles the submission and approval of new tools and updates the README file to synchronize with the tools list

 ## GitHub Issue Templates